 Grandstream's product site: Grandstream Wave Lite - Downloadable Android & Apple iOS versions

-GS Wave set up guide for sipgate team:
+GS Wave set up guide for sipgate:

 To configure GS Wave you will need your SIP-ID and SIP Password.

 After installing and opening GS Wave, tap on Settings --> Account Settings.

 Tap the "+" button and select SIP Account and enter your SIP Credentials:

 - Tap on the tick button in the top right hand corner.

 Note, for the above entries, Please be sure to use your SIPID and SIP Password, not your sipgate account's web login username/email and password.